Stuyk/ultra-cpp-extension/README.md

 - Ultra: Wallet - Add Key
   - Add a key to the existing wallet
 - Ultra: Wallet - Destroy
-  - Destroy the wallet, will prompt before destroying
+  - Destroy the wallet, will prompt before destroying, and remove all keys on confirmation
+- Ultra: Wallet - Unlock
+  - Keep the wallet unlocked to easily sign transactions, and view keys.
+- Ultra: Wallet - Lock
+  - Lock the wallet.

 ## Previews